 Steve has been active in both professional and community activities through the bar association and many non-profit organizations.
 Giving back to and trying to improve both the profession and the community has always been a priority in his life.

 Steve grew up in Charlotte in a large family with a lawyer father, so his interest in law came very naturally.
 Both parents also instilled a strong sense of community service in their children.
-He has been married to his wife, Jane, for nearly 40 years and has two grown daughters, one of whom is a lawyer and the other is married to a lawyer.
+He has been married to his wife, Jane, for more than 40 years and has two grown daughters, one of whom is a lawyer and the other is married to a lawyer.
 His outside interests include golf, travel, and reading.

 Wake Forest University, B.A., cum laude, 1973

 University of North Carolina at Chapel Hill, J.D., 1976

 United States District Court for the Western District of North Carolina

 United States Court of Appeals for the Fourth Circuit